mhamza-ali/pop-a-balloon-game/README.md

 # firebase-auth-implemented

 ## Authetication of user email and password
+#### 1. SignUp feature
+User can signup with email and password and can be autheticated.
+#### 1. LogIn feature
+User can signIn again with the credentials given during signup otherwise you are not allowed to login.
 ## Adding additional profile information

 Two additional informations can be added to the user information as follows: